-The JASSM-ER and the LRASM are produced in the same facility.67 According to budget documents, DOD states that JASSM and LRASM procurement in FY2020 is at maximum production rate.
-The Air Force and Navy are procuring JASSM-ER and LRASM as of 2019.
-In FY2020, DOD requested to procure 430 JASSM-ER missiles and an additional 48 LRASMs (see Table 5).
-In September 2019, the Air Force announced plans to increased JASSM production to 500 missiles per year, with additional capacity to up produce 96 LRASMs.68 DOD projects reduced procurement quantities of JASSM-ER, while maintaining procurement quantities of LRASM through FY2024.
+The JASSM-ER and the LRASM are produced in the same facility.
+According to budget documents, DOD states that JASSM and LRASM procurement in FY2020 was at maximum production rate; however, since FY2020 it appears that production capacity has increased.
+The Air Force and Navy are procuring JASSM-ER and LRASM as of 2022.